-It is appropriate that the United Nations Association should consider at this seminar the state of human rights protection in Australia.
-The United Nations itself was born out of the ashes of the Second World War.
-It was founded in the hope that something better could be done for the protection of peace and of the rights of man.
-The rights of man can really only flourish in times of peace.
-They can only be enjoyed if certain standards of economic prosperity are secured.
+It is appropriate that the International Commission of J urists and the University should consider at this seminar the state of human rights protection in Australia.
+Both are dedicated to the hope that something better can be done for the protection of peace and of the rights of man, including by respect for the Rule of Law.
+The rights of man can only flourish with certainty in times of peace and where the Rule of Law is observed.
+They can be enjoyed only if certain standards of general education and economic prosperity are secured.

-It is timely for the United Nations Association to be involved in this debate because human rights and their practical protections are a matter of current international and local concern.
+It is timely to be involved in this debate because human rights and their practical protections are a matter of current international and local concern.
 The debate about a Bill of Rights or other human rights protection in Australia is simply a reflection of the debate proceeding on the wider international stage.
-President Carter has elevated the long-standing United States focus on human rights, as a part of the United States Constitution, to be a humanitarian concern as an attribute of national foreign policy.
+Before the crisis in Afghanistan, President Carter elevated the long-standing United States focus on human rights, as a part of the United States tradition and Constitution, to be a humanitarian concern as an attribute of national foreign policy.
 Indeed, this began even before President Carter took office.
 President Ford established in the Office of the Secretary of State a Special Co-ordinator for Human Rights and Humanitarian Affairs.